natanielmendes/18-diving-into-redux/README.md

 # 18-diving-into-redux

-### Project for diving into different redux concepts
+### Project for diving into different redux concepts and exploring its functionalities

 In order to run this project, use the following commands: